benjamin-j-cooper/benjamin-j-cooper.github.io/docs/_includes/projects/tsa_project.md

     United Kingdom    15
     dtype: int64

---So it appears some of the data is in provincial format, some is not --lets remove the province/state columns - there is a lot of missing data there
+ - So it appears some of the data is in provincial format, some is not
+ - lets remove the province/state columns - there is a lot of missing data there